Coronavirus Response Information for the

 Advising and General Questions

 Students should contact Graduate Studies for general questions using email.
 The central Graduate Studies email address is firstname.lastname@example.org.
-For advising, contact your Senior Academic Advisor (SAA) directly.
-Zoom (video conferencing) and phone advising can be scheduled using our appointment system.
-Please note your preferred meeting method when scheduling.
+For advising, email your Senior Academic Advisor (SAA) directly.
+Zoom (video conferencing) can be scheduled using our appointment system.

 Submission via Email

 Senior Academic Advisors are not available for in-person drop off and the Graduate Studies drop box is temporarily closed.
 Students should submit their forms to their graduate program coordinators according to their department process.
 Program coordinators are responsible for emailing completed forms to their Senior Academic Advisor (SAA).